Tosin-JD/obs-bible-plugin/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a free bible plugin that you can use to display bible passages in Open Broadcasting Studio.
+This is a free bible plugin in African Languages (SWAHILI AND YORUBA for now) that you can use to display bible passages in Open Broadcasting Studio.
 I made it with the intention of helping me to display Bible passages since I could not find a free plugin to display Bible.
 You can modify it for your use.